cg-dot/oai-reverse-proxy/docs/deploy-huggingface.md

 ### 1. Get an API key
 - Go to [OpenAI](https://openai.com/) and sign up for an account.
 You can use a free trial key for this as long as you provide SMS verification.
+    - Claude is not publicly available yet, but if you have access to it via the [Anthropic](https://www.anthropic.com/) closed beta, you can also use that key with the proxy.

 ### 2. Create an empty Huggingface Space
 - Go to [Huggingface](https://huggingface.co/) and sign up for an account.